NearNodeFlash/nnf-container-example/README.md

 ### Storages

 In this example, we are expecting to have 1 non-optional storage called `DW_JOB_my_storage`.
-This filesystem can be of any type.
 If the storage is persistent storage, then it must start with `DW_PERSISTENT` rather than `DW_JOB`.
+Filesystem types are not defined here, but later in the DW directive.

 ```yaml
 ---